Skip to content

 • Pupil Premium

-This page details our school’s use of pupil premium funding to help improve the attainment of our disadvantaged pupils.
+This page details our school’s use of Pupil Premium funding to help improve the attainment of our disadvantaged pupils.

-It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the outcomes for disadvantaged pupils last academic year.
+It outlines our Pupil Premium strategy, how we intend to spend the funding in the current academic year, and the outcomes for disadvantaged pupils in the previous academic year.

 School overview